 It’s not just parental leave which is important to parents.
 Other benefits workers expect their company to offer include 30 days annual leave (55%), wellbeing days (39%), private medical insurance (31%) and the opportunity to work remotely abroad each year (28%).

 David Duffy, CEO of Virgin Money, said: “The pandemic has permanently changed our approach to working life.
 It’s clear to us that by taking a purpose-driven approach to how we work, we can help colleagues achieve a work-life balance that brings out their best.

 “We have listened to how colleagues want to work and what benefits are most important, and as a result we’re bringing in A Life More Virgin, our compelling package for all colleagues that reflects the world we live in today.
 This includes equal parental leave, generous holidays with additional wellbeing days, and flexibility on where people work.
 Virgin is famous for offering enviable benefits and we know how important parental leave is to our people.
 It is important our colleagues know how valued they are, and this purpose-driven benefits package reflects that.”

 At a time when many UK businesses are finding it hard to recruit and retain talent, offering a comprehensive and market leading employee benefits package is vital.
 When asked what would encourage them to start working for a company, 42% of working parents and expectant parents said equal family leave.
 Meanwhile, more than half (58%) fear they will miss out on promotions or opportunities due to taking leave to start a family, while a further 52% are worried they’d lose their job.

-Anyone interested in a career at Virgin Money can visit https://careers.virginmoney.com for more information.
+Anyone interested in a career at Virgin Money can visit https://careers.virginmoney.com Link opens in a new window for more information.